-There are still questions about the utility and configuration of the greenway within Site A.
+• There are still questions about the utility and configuration of the greenway within Site A.

-Response: The APP team is analyzing the greenway and will be updating its plans to respond to these issues.
+Response: The APP team analyzed the greenway and updated the Development Plan to respond to these issues.

-The APP team should provide unique and high-quality architecture and possibly require different architects for different blocks.
+• The APP team should provide unique and high-quality architecture and possibly require different architects for different blocks.